transistorsoft/background-geolocation-console/README.md

 Now visit [http://localhost:8080](http://localhost:8080)

+## Running on Heroku

+You can deploy easily the app on Heroku by pushing the code to your heroku git repository.
+Before this, you will need to create 2 environment variables :
+- `NPM_CONFIG_PRODUCTION = false` : It will tell heroku to install `devDependencies` (and not only `dependencies`), required to build browserify's `bundle.min.js` file
+- `GMAP_API_KEY = <PUT YOUR KEY HERE>` : A Google Maps API v3 allowed for your heroku domain (see https://console.developers.google.com)

 ## Configure The Sample App

 The Background Geolocation [Sample App](https://github.com/transistorsoft/cordova-background-geolocation-SampleApp) is perfect for use with this web-application.
 To configure the app, simply edit `Settings->url` and set it to `http://<your.ip.ad.dress>:8080/locations`.